Post Summary: Things to do in Japan

 Koishikawa Korakuen Natural Garden

-Garden that was built in the early 17th century.
-Sporting elements of both Japanese and Chinese design, like most natural spaces in Japan, the designers did an amazing job combining components of the manmade and natural worlds into a tranquil setting that will immediately lower your blood pressure on entering the grounds.
+Located in the Bunkyo area of Tokyo, Koishikawa Korakuen is a traditional Japanese garden built in the early 17th century.
+Like most natural spaces in Japan, it has elements of both Japanese and Chinese design.
+The designers did an amazing job combining components of the manmade and natural worlds into a tranquil setting that will immediately lower your blood pressure upon entering the grounds.
+The garden’s trees are particularly popular for fall maple leaves, especially in November and December, and the cherry blossoms bloom in March and April.

 Tokyo Disneyland

-With more rides, activities and recognizable characters than you can possibly cover in a day, your time here will fly by.
+With more rides, activities, and recognizable characters than you can cover in a day, your time here will fly by.
 During peak times, the park can be unpleasantly crowded, which means long waits for rides and activities that may make everyone edgy.
 If possible, plan to visit during the week or in the off-season.

 Mount Fuji

 Despite its height, it’s a relatively easy hike to the topmost vista point; the climbing season is from July to August.
 But it’s not an easy hike and best left to the fit.
 The mountain is also visible from the train from Tokyo heading toward Osaka and Kyoto, but only if there isn’t cloud cover.
-There are scenic lake resorts and a natural hot spring nearby, which are great starting points for you Mount Fuji adventure, and will be welcome places to return to after a day on the mountain.
+There are scenic lake resorts and a natural hot spring nearby, which are great starting points for your Mount Fuji adventure and will be welcome places to return to after a day on the mountain.

 Visit the World’s Tallest Tower